Background pattern

 If you forget to take Lixiana

-You should take the tablet immediately and continue with your usual daily tablet once a day.
-Do not take a double dose on the same day to compensate for the missed dose.
+You should take the tablet as soon as you remember and then continue with your normal daily dose.
+Do not take a double dose on the same day to make up for a forgotten dose.

-Do not stop treatment with Lixiana without first talking to your doctor, as Lixiana treats and prevents serious diseases.
+Do not stop taking Lixiana without talking to your doctor first, as Lixiana treats and prevents serious diseases.

-Like other similar medicines (blood-thinning medicines), Lixiana may cause bleeding, which can be life-threatening.
-In some cases, the bleeding may not be apparent.
+Like other similar medicines (medicines to reduce blood clotting), Lixiana can cause bleeding, which can be life-threatening.
+In some cases, the bleeding may not be obvious.

-If you experience an episode of bleeding that does not stop on its own or if you experience signs of excessive bleeding (exceptional weakness, fatigue, pallor, dizziness, headache, or unexplained swelling), consult your doctor immediately.
+If you experience a bleeding episode that does not stop by itself or if you experience signs of excessive bleeding (exceptional weakness, tiredness, paleness, dizziness, headache or unexplained swelling), talk to your doctor immediately.

-Your doctor will decide whether to keep you under closer observation or change your treatment.
+Your doctor will decide whether to keep you under closer observation or to change your treatment.

 General list of possible side effects: